Call Us Now : (404) 567-5515

 This jumps to 6 points for exceeding the posted limit by 34 MPH or greater and is the same six points for aggressive driving under OCGA 40-6-397.
 Texting offenses now carry points (starting at 1 point for a first offender), and having an open container of alcohol in a vehicle adds 2 points.

 As covered above, since a drunk driving or drugged driving conviction automatically triggers a license suspension (for first of second DUI offenders) or license revocation (for habitual violators), no license suspension points are assessed.
-The drivers license suspension for a first offense DUI may allow the driver, if eligible, to get a first offender’s affidavit and go get a limited permit that same day.
-A driver’s license revocation offers no hardship license or permit of any type, until that person jumps through all the hoops for re-qualifying for a provisional license or full driving privileges in the future.
+The driver’s license suspension for a first-offense DUI may allow the driver, if eligible, to get a first offender’s affidavit and go get a limited permit that same day.
+A driver’s license revocation offers no hardship license or permit of any type until that person jumps through all the hoops for re-qualifying for a provisional license or full driving privileges in the future.

-Georgia driving law allows for points reduction of up to 7 points off your driving history by successfully taking a Driver Improvement course (also known as defensive driving) under OCGA 40-5-86.
+Georgia driving law allows for a points reduction of up to 7 points off your driving history by successfully taking a Driver Improvement course (also known as defensive driving) under OCGA 40-5-86.
 Caution: This course can only be used every 5 years, so be especially careful to not get a second points suspension or third points suspension.

 Contact Our Award-Winning Traffic Lawyers Today – 404-567-5515

-When you are indicted, or go to criminal court or traffic court, you only get ONE Chance to Prevail.
+When you are indicted or go to criminal court or traffic court, you only get ONE Chance to Prevail.
 Since our law firm has a combined 73 years of experience with thousands of traffic tickets, and both felony and misdemeanor crimes, why not get a FREE lawyer consultation with some of the most highly-awarded Georgia attorneys?